Charl86/bbit-learning-labs/Tech-Lab-Queens-Edition/PortfolioManager/1-Searching_Shares/README.md

 The `input` HTML element is an object that allows interaction between the user and a part of a website.
 Using the `type` HTML attribute, one can change the type of the input (e.g. a button, a text field, etc.).

 You are going to make your changes in the `your-nextjs-app/src/components/SearchBar.jsx` file.
 There is going to be some existing code, to simplify the process.
-Make sure you add, under where it says *Work here*:
+Make sure you add the following, under where it says *Work here*:
 1. A new `input` element, as well as
 2. The `SearchBarCloseButton` component that we provide for you in the `your-nextjs-app/src/components` directory (don't forget to import it!)